- your doctor’s referral (if applicable*)

-WorkCover clients must be referred by a medical practitioner and bring their medical certificate to the first session.
+WorkCover clients must be referred by a medical practitioner and bring their medical certificate to the first appointment.
 We will scan your referral and attach it to your eFile.
 If your claim has not yet been approved, we ask you to pay for each session until your claim is approved.
 Once the claim is approved, you only have to pay the gap.
 WorkCover do not pay our full fee.
 You may ask your employer to pay the gap if appropriate.

-In your first appointment your physiotherapist will discuss your history in detail so that they can understand your pain to provide appropriate treatment.
+In your first appointment, your physiotherapist will discuss your history in detail so that they can understand your pain to provide appropriate treatment.

 - area(s) of symptoms (where do you feel the pain?)